-When it comes to SEO for your website, there are a lot of factors you need to take into consideration.
+When it comes to internal SEO for your website, there are a lot of factors you need to take into consideration.
 Of course, you want your business to rank well in relevant searches, but if your site structure isn’t set up appropriately, you are not setting your business up for success.
 With only 17% of businesses investing in SEO, it’s likely site structure isn’t a top priority.
 However, site structure and internal linking play a major role in how your business ranks online.

-At Higher Ranking, we know that SEO can be confusing, which is why we’re here to help!
+At Higher Ranking, we know that internal SEO can be confusing, which is why we’re here to help!
 In this blog, we’ll be discussing everything you need to know about internal linking structures as well as how to create an internal linking strategy.
 First, let’s break down what each of these terms means before diving into the specifics.

 What Is Site Structure?